 The homebuilding industry has, from time to time, experienced shortages of raw materials, appliances and other building materials, in some cases due to volatility in global commodity prices.
-In particular, shortages and fluctuations in the price of lumber, concrete, drywall, or other important raw materials, as well as shortages of appliances and other building materials, could result in delays in the start or completion of, or increase the cost of, developing one or more of our residential communities.
+In particular, shortages and fluctuations in the price of lumber, concrete, drywall, or other important raw materials, as well as shortages of appliances and other building materials, could result in delays in the start or completion of, or increase the cost of, developing and building out one or more of our residential communities.
 Our lumber needs are particularly sensitive to shortages.
 In addition, the cost of petroleum products, which are used both to deliver our materials and to transport workers to our job sites, fluctuates and may be subject to increased volatility as a result of geopolitical events, catastrophic storms, other severe weather or significant environmental accidents.
+During the second half of fiscal 2022, the military conflict between Russia and Ukraine contributed to a significant increase in the cost of petroleum products which has and could continue to cause the price of raw materials, appliances, and other building materials to increase.

 Environmental laws and regulations may also have a negative impact on the availability and price of certain raw materials such as lumber and concrete.
 Additionally, pricing for raw materials, appliances, and other building materials may be affected by various other national, regional and local economic and political factors.
 For example, in recent years the federal government has imposed new or increased tariffs or duties on an array of imported materials and goods that are used in connection with the construction and delivery of our homes, including steel, aluminum and lumber, raising our costs for these items (or products made with them).
-Such government imposed tariffs and trade regulations on imported building supplies may in the future have significant impacts on the cost to construct our homes, including by causing disruptions or shortages in our supply chain and/or negatively impacting the U.S. regional or local economies.
+Such government-imposed tariffs and trade regulations on imported building supplies may in the future have significant impacts on the cost to construct our homes, including by causing disruptions or shortages in our supply chain and/or negatively impacting the U.S., regional or local economies.
 Additionally, we are generally unable to pass increases in construction costs on to our customers who have already entered into purchase contracts.